 If you live or work in the Netherlands, you are insured under the General Old Age Pensions Act (AOW).
-Everyone who reaches the state pension age has the right to an AOW benefit, the so-called first pillar pension.
+Everyone who reaches the statutory retirement age has the right to an AOW benefit, the so-called first pillar pension.
 This provides a basic income for getting by.

 See this page for more information about the AOW.

 If you live abroad, you can under certain conditions take out insurance for the AOW voluntarily.
 You must apply for this within one year of starting to live abroad.
-If you have lived abroad and start living or working in the Netherlands, you can voluntarily purchase extra AOW insurance periods.under strict conditions.
+If you have lived abroad and start living or working in the Netherlands, you can voluntarily purchase extra AOW-insurance periods under strict conditions.
 If you do not do this, you will not receive AOW benefit for the time you did not live or work in the Netherlands.Supplementary pension

 If you work in the Netherlands, you can also be insured for a supplementary pension, the so-called second pillar pension.
 Around 90% of employers have a supplementary pension scheme granting retired employees an additional payment on top of their AOW benefit.

 The pension fund of your employer knows how much pension you have built up so far.
 Basically, employees receive a so-called uniform pension overview (uniform pensioenoverzicht, UPO) every year.
 You can also consult your online pension insurance record online at: https://www.mijnpensioenoverzicht.nl/.

 Individual policies include annuities, single premium policies and life insurance policies.
 With this so-called third pillar pension, you can save for extra pension in a fiscally attractive way.
 For example, in order to fill in a pension gap in the supplementary pension insurance record, or in order to retire early.Self-employed

 The self-employed must arrange their supplementary pension themselves.
 They can do this with individual insurance policies.

 What conditions do I need to meet?